 X / Twitter Question

-How Do You Edit Scheduled Posts On X?
+How to Edit Scheduled Posts on X

 Short answer

-Editing scheduled posts in X Pro
+Edit scheduled posts in X Pro

-Editing scheduled posts in ads.x.com
+Edit scheduled posts in ads.x.com

 Why editing feels harder than it should